 - Students who have stopped attending Norwich University for at least one semester

-- Students who have been Suspended for disciplinary
+- Students who have been Suspended for discipline

-Re-Admission Applications are reviewed by the director or chair of the major the student intends to readmit to, the Bursar’s Office, either the commandant for CORP students or the Dean of Students for civilian students and the Center for Student Success.
-Students who are readmitting after academic dismissal are reviewed by the Committee on Academic Standing and Degrees (CASD).
+Re-Admission Applications are reviewed by the School Director/Department Chair of the major the student intends to readmit to, the Bursar’s Office, either the Commandant for Corps students or the Dean of Students for civilian students.
+Students who are readmitting after Academic Suspension are reviewed by the CASD.

 Re-Admission after non-attendance for at least one semester (not due to Academic or Discipline Suspension/Dismissal):

-Students who are Academically Dismissed (academic standing is AD) at the close of a spring or fall semester may either:
+Students who are Academically Suspended (academic standing is AD) at the close of a Spring or Fall semester may either:

-- Petition to re-admit while academically dismissed (either immediately in the subsequent spring or fall term or after the required six-month period of separation) or
+- Petition for Re-Admission while Academically Suspended (either immediately in the subsequent Spring or Fall term, or after the required one semester period of separation

-- Attend summer classes at Norwich to attempt to improve their cumulative grade point average (GPA) to Good Academic Standing
+- Attend summer classes at Norwich to attempt to improve their cumulative GPA to Good Standing

 - The Re-Admission decision of the CASD is based on evidence that the student can academically succeed.

-Students in Good Academic Standing (Achieved via Summer School) Re-Admitted after Dismissal:
+Students in Good Academic Standing (achieved via Summer School) Re-Admitted after Suspension:

-Students dismissed at the close of a spring semester who do well enough in summer classes to raise their cumulative GPA to good standing (see Good Academic Standing) do not need to submit a Re-Admission Application because they were not out for a spring or fall semester.
-These students’ academic standing is updated at the close of the summer term and they can register for upcoming fall term classes after consultation with their Academic Advisor using a PIN in Banner Web.
+- Students Suspended at the close of a Spring Semester who do well enough in summer classes to raise their cumulative GPA to good standing (see Good Academic Standing) do not need to submit a Re-Admission Application because they were not out for a Spring or Fall Semester.
+These students’ Academic Standing is updated at the close of the summer term and they can register for upcoming Fall Semester classes after consultation with their Academic Advisor using a PIN in Banner Web.

-- Students dismissed at the close of a fall semester who do well enough in summer classes to raise their cumulative GPA to good standing (see Good Academic Standing) need to submit a Re-Admission Application because they were out the previous spring semester.
+- Students Suspended at the close of a Fall Semester who do well enough in summer classes to raise their cumulative GPA to good standing (see Good Academic Standing) need to submit a Re-Admission Application because they were out the previous Spring Semester.
 These students do not need to submit an Academic Petition as their standing would be changed to Good Standing at the close of the summer semester.

-- Submit a Re-Admission Application to the Registrar’s Office no later than 4:30 on the first day of the semester.
+- Submit a Re-Admission Application to the Registrar’s Office no later than 4:30 ten working days prior to the first day of classes.

-- The Commandant’s Office reviews the student’s application, supporting documentation and the disciplinary record and makes a determination on Re-Admission to the CORP.
+- The Commandant’s Office reviews the student’s application, supporting documentation and the disciplinary record and makes a determination on Re-Admission to the Corps.

-- If Re-Admission to the CORPS is denied, the Registrar’s Office will forward the application to the Dean of Students for Re-Admission as a civilian student and if the Dean of Students approves Re-Admission as a civilian student, the student will need to accept that condition for the Re-Admission Application to be processed
+- If Re-Admission to the Corps is denied, the Registrar’s Office will forward the application to the Dean of Students for Re-Admission as a civilian student and if the Dean of Students approves Re-Admission as a civilian student, the student will need to accept this condition for the Re-Admission Application to be processed

 Re-Admission Following Disciplinary Suspension Civilian Students: